IBM/aspera-cli/README.erb.md

 This will get transfer information from the SHOD instance and tell the Azure ATS instance to download files.

-## changing transfer parameters : Transfer Spec
+## Transfer Spec : parameters for FASP transfers

 Transfer parameters are contained in a "transfer spec".
 This is an associative array.
-Changing a transfer spec using JSON syntax is done like this, for instance to force a specific TCP port:
+Changing a transfer spec using JSON syntax is done like this, for instance to override the FASP SSH port to a specific TCP port:

 ```
 --ts=@json:'{"ssh_port":12345}'